NiceneNerd/BCML/docs/README.md

 ## Notes to Mod Makers

-One of the key goals of BCML is to maintain complete compatibility with normal graphic pack mods.
-Anything that can be installed by the plain Cemu graphic pack menu can be installed via BCML and vice versa.
-However, in line with this rule, BCML does support some minor additional features that can enhance the experience with BCML without any side-effects for a regular graphic pack install.
+One of the original goals of BCML was to maintain complete backwards compatibility with normal graphic pack mods.
+Anything that can be installed by the plain Cemu graphic pack menu could be installed via BCML and vice versa.
+However, as BCML has increased in capability, I found it necessary to expand to support a new, second format for mods.
+You can continue to use BCML with normal graphic packs, but you can also create and install BCML Nano Patch mods, which have additional benefits.

+Two of BCML's extended mod distribution features can be used with normal graphic packs as well Nano Patch mods.
+These can be added to any graphic pack mod without causing problems for non-BCML users.

+### Bonus Features for Graphic Pack Mods

-### Extended `rules.txt`
+#### Extended `rules.txt`

 BCML supports two extensions to mod metadata in `rules.txt`.
 You can add two optional fields, `url` and `image`.
 The `url` field can provide a link to your mod's homepage, GitHub, or GameBanana listing, and `image` can provide a preview image of the mod either as a relative path to an image included in the mod (ideally, just the filename of an image in the same directory as `rules.txt`) or as a URL to an image online.
 Example: